 A syllabus is an important document that contains vital information regarding course content, student learning objectives, requirements, major assignments, forms of evaluation, expectations of student participation, and contact information.
 It is a powerful way to communicate with your students, to help set them at ease, and to avoid unnecessary confusion.
-You are encouraged to visit the CSU Stanislaus Develop Your Syllabus website at www.csustan.edu/office-assessment/develop-your-syllabus
+You are encouraged to visit the Stanislaus State Develop Your Syllabus website at www.csustan.edu/office-assessment/develop-your-syllabus

 Remember that your students will regard the syllabus as a contract.
 Be sure to include accurate and useful information.

 In Spring 2014 a "Syllabus Requirements" policy-2/AS/14/UEPC- was approved.
 The policy indicates:

 1. All courses shall have a syllabus and the syllabus shall be made available to students at or near the start date of the course.

 2. The syllabus shall include, but not be limited, to the following:

 a.
 Student learning outcomes or learning goals;

 b.
 The instructor's grading policy;

 d.
 Policy on assignments, due dates, and make-up work; e.
 Required texts and other materials;